 Why I Reach & Raise: Charmaine Chan

 Charmaine Chan, DO, is a family doctor at Nazareth Hospital in Philadelphia, Pennsylvania.
-She was diagnosed with breast cancer seven years ago at the age of 40.
+She was diagnosed with breast cancer nine years ago at the age of 40.
 Since then, she has led a team of colleagues and students at Reach & Raise: Philadelphia.
-Dr. Chan spoke to Living Beyond Breast Cancer content coordinator Madison Hughes about why she leads her team each year.
+Dr. Chan spoke to Living Beyond Breast Cancer about why she leads her team each year.

 What brought you to Reach & Raise that first year?

 I was diagnosed at 40.
 My primary care provider said, “Oh, you’re turning 40, you should probably get a baseline mammogram.”
 And since I’m a primary care provider too I thought, “I should probably know how it feels to get a mammogram so I can explain to my patients better how to go through it.”
 And that was when they found the cancer, which was DCIS.
 I was shocked.
 That was the year before I moved back to Philly; I was in Northern Virginia at the time.
 And then I went through the whole treatment.

 When I came back to Philly, I found out about your organization and I thought it was great, a different take.
 You guys focus not only on people who are going through breast cancer diagnosis and treatment, but also people who are post-treatment and trying to move on with life or at different stages of that process.
 I found out about and participated in Yoga on the Steps [a past name for Reach & Raise] and I just got hooked, basically.

 Tell me about your Reach & Raise team.

 I used to be faculty at the Philadelphia College of Osteopathic Medicine, so my team started as PCOM Cares, and now that I’m at Nazareth Hospital in Northeast Philly, I just added “Nazareth” to it.